5 Key Components of Successful Business Proposals

 Solicited Business Proposals

-A solicited business proposal is one that is requested by the potential client or business partner.
-For example, a corporation or government body seeking an outside company to fulfill a project or complete a task may choose to allow companies to bid for the business.
+A solicited business proposal is one that is requested by the potential contract holder.
+For example, a corporation or government body seeking an outside company to fulfill a project or complete a task may choose to allow companies to bid for the job.

-As such, your business proposal may be drafted in response to an open bid placed on the market (e.g., a request for proposal or RFP) for which other companies will also be competing for a chance to win the contract.
-Solicited business proposals can also close with the opportunity to win the business made available to only a select group of companies or perhaps just you.
+As such, a business proposal may be drafted in response to an open bid placed on the market for which other companies will also be competing for a chance to win the contract.
+Solicited business proposals can also be made available to a select company or group of companies.

 Unsolicited Business Proposals

-If you need to write a business proposal that wins an invitation for bid (IFB), request for quote (RFQ), or request for proposal (RFP), you should know what specifics need to be addressed, and how your company can rise to the task.
-Make sure your proposal stands out by incorporating the following five elements:
+If you want to write a business proposal that wins an invitation for bid (IFB), request for quote (RFQ), or request for proposal (RFP), you should know what specifics need to be addressed, and how your company can rise to the task.
+Make sure your proposal stands out by incorporating the following five components:

-- Solutions: After you have written a lead paragraph on the company's needs and problems, follow up with a solid presentation of how your business can provide solutions.
-The key here is to promote solutions you can deliver.
+- Solutions: After writing a lead paragraph showing you've identified the company's needs, follow up with a presentation of how your business can provide solutions.
+The key here is to only promote and promise solutions you can actually deliver.

-- Benefits: All winning business proposals clearly outline the benefits of doing business with you.
-If your small business can offer complete confidentiality and meet tight deadlines, for instance, state it clearly in this section dedicated to the benefits of working with your team.
+- Benefits: A winning business proposal will clearly outline the benefits of doing business with your company.
+For example, if your small business can offer complete confidentiality and meet tight deadlines, state it clearly in this section dedicated to the benefits of working with your team.

 - Samples: A business proposal should include samples of what you've delivered to other customers as vital evidence of your ability to deliver.
 Even a small sample of your work can succinctly show your organizational capabilities and make the difference in winning a competitive bid.